This article is more than 5 years old.

 All of Brown’s heroines are at some point under the protection of one kindly white man or another.
 But this protected position is never secure.
-When the women’s masters or lovers die, or leave, or suffer financial setbacks, the women and their children can suffer a slave’s worst fate.
+When the women’s masters or lovers die, or leave, or suffer financial setbacks, the women and their children can suffer an enslaved person’s worst fate.
 The sudden reversals of fortune common in sentimental novels here serve to illustrate Brown’s point.

 The first three versions of Clotelle were abolitionist novels, written to win readers over to the anti-slavery cause.
 So why did Brown and his publishers feel the need to issue yet another edition in 1867, after the war had been won?

-The last Clotelle hints at some of the issues that Brown knew would face African-Americans after the war.
-He recognized the urgent need for education of newly-freed slaves, and the continuing hostility of many white Americans toward them.
-And as a historian, Brown also understood the vital importance of telling the stories of African-Americans before, during, and after the war.
-The added chapters of the 1867 Clotelle also touch on the role of women in post-war society.
+The last Clotelle hints at some of the issues that Brown knew would face African Americans after the war.
+He recognized the urgent need for education of newly-freed African Americans, and the continuing hostility of many white Americans toward them.
+And as a historian, Brown also understood the vital importance of telling the stories of African Americans before, during, and after the war.
+The added chapters of the 1867 Clotelle also address the role of women in post-war society.
 Although Brown’s Clotelle is in many respects a typical heroine of the 19th century domestic novel, the last version of his book denies her the traditional happy ending of marriage and family.
 Instead she is forced to rely on her own resources to create a life of useful service for herself.